-All applicants will be required to submit payslips for the last three months along with a copy of their application form.
+Applicants purchasing with a mortgage will be required to submit payslips for the last three months along with a copy of their application form.
 The level of mortgage offered by lenders will depend on expenditure commitments as well as income but, as a rule of thumb, it is expected that single buyers can borrow 4.5 times their household income and couples to borrow 3.5 times their joint income.

 A single person will not be eligible if he or she requires a mortgage of more than 4.5 times their income; couples will not be eligible if they require a mortgage of more than 3.5 times their joint income.
 If an applicant requires to borrow less than the rule of thumb levels, evidence will need to be provided to the administering agent to support this.
 Please see the example provided in case study three, below.